ceedee666/erp_scp_end_2_end/docs/order_monitor_fe_1.md

 <img src="../img/webide_template_app_30.png" width="50%">

 The **Template Customization** screen allows to adjust the template to the requirements and service at hand.
-In the case of the List Report Application the OData collection, that will be the entry to the application, as well as the navigation property need to be choosen.
+In the case of the List Report Application the OData collection, that will be the entry to the application, as well as the navigation property need to be chosen.
 In the example the `PurchaseOrderHeaders` are used as the OData collection and `toItems` as the OData navigation.
 The OData sub navigation field should for this example not be filled.